-Sunday, 21st April "Round the Garages" with the Warrnambool Car Club.
+Sunday, 21 st April "Round the Garages" with the Warrnambool Car Club.
 Further information will be circulated when received from the Warrnambool Club.
-Sunday, 21 st April Red Robin Café , Manifold Street, Camperdown 2.00 pm.
+Sunday, 21 st April Red Robin Café, Manifold Street, Camperdown 2.00 pm.
 Phone Claudia 0428 962 854 by the Friday before if you are coming.
-May Members will receive their Annual Membership Renewal forms during May.
+May All members will receive their Annual Membership Renewal forms via the post during May.
+Club 'early bird' payments can now be paid.
 Fees for memberships paid between 1st May and 31st May, 2024 for the 2024 - 2025 year are \$40 per annum members who receive their Newsletter via email and \$45 per year for members who receive their Newsletter via mail.
 Sunday, 5 th May Beeac Coffee and Cars Farmers Arms Hotel, Main Street, Beeac.
 Meet up with our members for coffee and check out the garage nearby.
 No need to book, just arrive around 10am.
 See details on Page 7.
-Sunday, 19 th May Red Robin Café , Manifold Street, Camperdown 2.00 pm.
+Sunday, 19 th May Red Robin Café, Manifold Street, Camperdown 2.00 pm.
 Phone Claudia 0428 962 854 by the Friday before if you are coming.
-June Annual Membership Renewal - members who have not already paid their annual membership, all memberships paid between 31st May, 2024 and 30th June, 2024 members will pay \$60 per annum if you receive your Newsletter via email or \$65 per year if you receive your Newsletter via mail.
+June Annual Membership Renewal - for members who have not already paid their annual membership, all memberships paid between 31st May, 2024 and 30th June, 2024 members will pay \$60 per annum if you receive your Newsletter via email or \$65 per year if you receive your Newsletter via mail.
 Sunday, 2 nd June Beeac Coffee and Cars Farmers Arms Hotel, Main Street, Beeac.
 Meet up with our members for coffee and check out the garage nearby.
 See details on Page 7.
-Sunday, 16 th June Red Robin Café , Manifold Street, Camperdown 2.00 pm.
+Sunday, 16 th June Red Robin Café, Manifold Street, Camperdown 2.00 pm.
 Phone Claudia 0428 962 854 by the Friday before if you are coming.
 Friday, 21 st June The club's second meeting for 2024 will be held at the Colac Scout Hall.
 If you are unable to attend, please email or message your apology to the Secretary.
 Supper will be provided - 7.30am start.
 Email: colaccollectable@gmail.com or text 0408 401 562 if you are not able to attend.
 RSVP by Monday, 17 th June, 2024.
 30 th June All membership fees for 2024 - 2025 Financial year should now be paid.
 If membership fees are not paid by 30 th June, 2024, then your Club membership will be deemed to have lapsed.
 No further Club newsletters or correspondence will be sent if your membership is not renewed.
 Please notify the Club in writing if you do not wish to renew your membership.
 To use Club Permit Scheme plates issued by VicRoads, vehicle owners must be current financial members of a car club authorised by VicRoads.
 If your club membership has lapsed, and not renewed within 30 days from 30th June, 2024 you are in breach of the requirements of the Club Permit and you are not legally entitled to use your vehicle on the road.
 VicRoads will be notified on 31 st July, 2024 if your membership has not been cancelled.

-If you have done something interesting that could be shared with other members, please email your story to colaccollectable@gmail.com and it will be published in the next newsletter.
+If you have been somewhere or visited an interesting location, this could be shared with other members.
+Please email your story to colaccollectable@gmail.com and it will be published in the next newsletter.
+It doesn't matter how big or small - we are all interested to read 'snippets from our members'.